 Each year, Allen Academy graduates matriculate to a wide variety of colleges and universities which are public and private, large and small, and located throughout the United States and some foreign countries.

 Below is a breakdown of grade level and College Counseling/Advising students and parents.

 9th Grade Year: A great place to start!
 Make it Count!
-Ninth grade students put together a four year academic plan while they learn to take advantage of all that high school offers in preparing for college and beyond.
+Ninth grade students put together a four-year academic plan while they learn to take advantage of all that high school offers in preparing for college and beyond.
 The Director of College Counseling and the student’s grade level advisor help students adjust to upper school and explore their extracurricular interests.
-Students also identify their interest through learning styles inventories and career assessments.
+Students also identify their interests through learning styles inventories and career assessments.
 Ninth grade students are given the opportunity to participate in college tours and speak with college admission counselors.
-Students take the PSAT 9 exam in the fall of their ninth grade year to check for their college readiness skills in Reading, Writing and Math.
-Students are encouraged to investigate summer opportunities, community service and academic enrichment.
-Parents are provided the opportunity to attend a college counseling session in the fall in regards to the college admissions process and expectations at all levels.
+Students take the PSAT 9 exam in the fall of their ninth-grade year to check for their college readiness skills in Reading, Writing, and Math.
+Students are encouraged to investigate summer opportunities, community service, and academic enrichment.
+Parents are provided the opportunity to attend a college counseling session in the fall in regard to the college admissions process and expectations at all levels.